 What do FE Risk Scores tell me?

-FE Risk Scores define risk as a measure of volatility relative to the FTSE 100 index, which has a risk rating of 100, and rebased to sterling.
-Instruments more volatile than the FTSE 100 have a score above 100 and vice versa giving a reliable indication of relative risk.
+FE Risk Scores define risk as a measure of volatility relative to the UK Leading 100 shares, which has a risk rating of 100, and rebased to sterling.
+Instruments more volatile than the UK Leading 100 shares have a score above 100 and vice versa giving a reliable indication of relative risk.
 Most volatility measures are based on absolute risk.

 Because the absolute levels of risk in markets naturally ebb and flow, risk levels can appear to change without there being significant changes to the fundamentals.
 So these changes could spuriously encourage people to sell or acquire particular investments.